-In the sector of water and sanitation, innovative and rejuvenated contributions to capacity building at an international level is a must.
+In the sector of water and sanitation, innovative and fresh contributions to capacity building at an international level is a must.
 The Young Expert Programmes (YEP Programmes), currently present in 68 developing countries, aims at offering young Dutch and local professionals the opportunity to do exactly that by receiving intensive training and coaching, and by working in an international environment.

 The Programmes consist of YEP Water, YEP Agrofood, YEP Energy (the “Nexus”) and YEP tailor-made.
 It is in the framework of the latter that in 2018, the WaterWorX and the YEP Programmes crossed their ways.
-Ever since, the ten Dutch drinking water companies and their partner utilities in Africa, Asia and Latin America joined the YEP Programme with 43 local Young Experts for a period of two years.
+Ever since, Dutch drinking water companies and their partner utilities in Africa, Asia and Latin America joined the YEP Programme with 43 local Young Experts for a period of two years.
 So far, there have been two batches, one in November 2018 and one in June 2020.

 The YEP Programme supports in the selection of the Young Experts, determine the content of the trainings and organize them in consultation with the WaterWorX Programme.
 These trainings focus on soft skills development: personal development, leadership, project management, and intercultural communications, among others.